Using Contracted Solution Graphs for Solving Reconfiguration Problems: Discussion

 {\it 2.
 Explore which other commonly studied reconfiguration problems can be solved efficiently using CSGs.}

-The method of using CSGs is unsuited for the aforementioned length-bounded Reachability problems (see e.g.~\cite{BMNR14,JKKPP14,MNRSS13}), but one can easily apply it to solve the {\sc $\SSS$-Connectivity} problem.
-Hence, we believe that determining the complexity of {\sc $\SSS$-Connectivity} for well-studied solution graph concepts $\SSS$ via the use of CSGs is an interesting question.
+The method of using CSGs can be applied to solve the {\sc $\SSS$-Connectivity} problem.
+Hence, this problem (which is one of the central problems in reconfiguration) is a most suitable candidate problem for the second research goal.
 In this context we recall that the {\sc $\C_k$-Connectivity} problem is trivial for chordal graphs~\cite{BJLPP14} (see Section~\ref{sec:intro}).
 Nevertheless, studying the complexity of the following related problem seems interesting.
 Call two $k$-colorings $\alpha$ and $\beta$ of a graph $G$ {\em compatible} if they coincide on all $k$-cliques of $G$.
 Given a chordal graph $G$ and $k$-coloring $\alpha$, is the subgraph of $\C_k(G)$ induced by all $k$-colorings that are compatible with $\alpha$ connected?

 Finally we discuss the list coloring generalization $\C_L$ of $\C_k$.
 In Remark~1, we explained how to generalize the DP rules presented in Section~\ref{sec:DP} to $\C_L$ (namely, by simply omitting all nodes that correspond to invalid vertex colors).
-In this way, we showed that the DP rules presented in~\cite{HIZ14} can be generalized.
+In this way, we showed that the DP rules presented in~\cite{HIZ15} can be generalized.
 However, it is not obvious whether the results from Section~\ref{sec:chordalgraphs} also generalize to list colorings.
-In this context, the following question by Hatanaka (asked at CoRe 2015) is interesting: is there a polynomial time algorithm for {\sc $\C_L$-Reachability} restricted to trees?
-Note that {\sc ${\C_k}$-Reachability} is trivial for trees, because $\C_k(G)$ is connected for every tree~$G$ and every integer $k\geq 3$ (see~\cite{BJLPP14}; this also follows easily from Proposition~\ref{propo:degeneracy}).
+The following question by Hatanaka (asked at CoRe 2015) is also interesting: is there a polynomial-time algorithm for {\sc $\C_L$-Reachability} restricted to trees?
+Note that {\sc ${\C_k}$-Reachability} is trivial for trees, because $\C_k(G)$ is connected for every tree~$G$ and every integer $k\geq 3$ (see~\cite{BJLPP14}; this also follows easily from Lemma~\ref{propo:degeneracy}).

-{\bf Acknowledgement.} The authors would like to thank Carl Feghali and Matthew Johnson for fruitful discussions.
+{\bf Acknowledgement.} The authors would like to thank Carl Feghali and Matthew Johnson for fruitful discussions and three anonymous reviewers for comments on a previous version of our paper.